Dineshdk47/numpy/README.md

 # numpy
---it is my practice towards numpy library in python.
+it is my practice towards numpy library in python.